ucrcsedept/course-support/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

     <img src="images/savingpublickey.gif" alt="Saving public key on server">
 </p>

-5. Open another terminal (start from user home directory), and run the following commands:
+5. Open another terminal, and run the following commands in this order:

 ```
 cd .ssh